ormandi/Gossip-Learning-Framework/README.md

 * __write your own model__

-Copy this code into the DummyModel.jar in your project folder:
+Copy this code into the DummyModel.java in your project folder:

     import gossipLearning.interfaces.models.LearningModel;
     import gossipLearning.utils.SparseVector;